m-dadej/robust_fragile/src/notatki.md

 - opisz financial network externality w wynikach ze moze przez to jest ta asymetria efektu.

+-It is unclear if that is the most suitable approach, considering that the information is discounted in real time on the financial markets. - odnosnie Granger causality

 # notatki

 - jeszcze raz sprawdz czy to nie problem ze connectedness jest autoskorelowane.